SAyaka0122/Deep-learning-based-binary-classifier/README.md

 # Deep-learning-based binary classifier (normal or abnormal) achieves a PERFECT classification on 108,308 two-dimensional retinal OCT images

-This repository includes source code of deep-learning-based binary classifier (normal or abnormal) for classification on two-dimensional retinal OCT images.
+This repository includes source code of deep-learning-based binary classifier (normal or abnormal) for classifying two-dimensional retinal OCT images.
 <br>
 The detail of the model is described in our paper (Deep learning achieves perfect anomaly detection on 108,308 retinal images including unlearned diseases, https://arxiv.org/abs/2001.05859).
 The code shown here corresponds to Supplementary Fig. 1 in our paper.